-Medical devices used in hospitals must have the ability to connect to related tubing and accessories – the standard “luer” connector makes this possible.
+Medical devices used in hospitals must have the ability to connect to related tubing and accessories – the standard “luer” connector made this possible.
 However, because the luer connector is a standard size and is used on such a broad range of medical devices and products with totally different functions, the risk for tubing misconnections is great.

 A patient, for example, may be connected to several devices used to administer fluids through a vein; deliver feedings via a tube to the stomach; monitor blood pressure; and administer oxygen via mask or cannula.
 This collection of devices, all of which may include luer connectors, poses a risk of tubing misconnection especially in a busy clinical environment where stress, fatigue and distractions are common.

-- urethral and urinary applications;
+- Urethral and urinary devices: Planned

 - More information on products, implementation tools, FAQs, case studies and training at www.StayConnected.org